openenergymonitor/emonpi/userguide.md

 #### EmonPi LCD is not updating

-Check that the feedwriter service is running:
+Check that the emonPiLCD service is running:

     sudo service emonPiLCD status